AhmedFayed55/News_App/README.md

 ✅ Clean Architecture Structure
 Built using a clean code approach to ensure scalability, readability, and separation of concerns across layers.

+✅ Responsive UI Design
+Designed a fully responsive user interface that adapts seamlessly to various screen sizes and orientations for an optimal reading experience.

 ✅ HTTP Requests & News API Integration
 Fetched news articles from an online API using the http package, supporting both general headlines and category-based filtering.